GauthamDinanath/3D-Tongue-Tip-Tracking/README.md

 ## Approach:
 Two approaches were tried:

 1.Optical flow method:
+Morphological operations did not isolate the tongue tip effectively inorder to track the tip.
+In most cases other parts of the lips intefered with tracking.
+Optical flow provided with the best possible means to detect tongue tip due to movement and thereby carry out tracking

-2.Contrast segmentation method ( When markers were used to annotate the tip of the tongue )
+2.Contrast segmentation method ( When markers were used to annotate the tip of the tongue ):
+Since markers were placed at the tip of the tongue, It was much easier to carrry out contrast based isolation of  the tongue tip and hence provided better tracking results.

+## Results: